vortex-exoplanet/VIP/paper.md

     - the KLIP-FMMF and LOCI-FMMF algorithms [@Pueyo:2016; @Ruffio:2017; @Dahlqvist:2021] are now also available in the `invprob` module.
-    - a Python impleementation of the PACO algorithm [@Flasseur:2018] is now implemented as part of ``VIP``.
-This includes both the planet detection and flux estimation algorithms.
+    - a Python implementation of the PACO algorithm [@Flasseur:2018] is now also available, including both the planet detection and flux estimation algorithms.

 * `metrics`:
     - calculation of standardized trajectory maps (STIM) is now available